Labelled well-quasi-order for permutation classes: Finite Bases

 Returning to the context of wqo, we show below that $2$-wqo permutation classes are finitely based, which implies that they are strongly finitely based.
-While this is the first appearance of the permutation version of this result, we note that this version is a special case of a 1972 result of Pouzet~\cite{pouzet:un-bel-ordre-da:} (in French; see \cite[Theorem 3.1]{pouzet:applications-of:} for an English description of this result), who established the finite basis property in the more general context of relational structures (multirelations, in French).
+While this is the first appearance of the permutation version of this result, we note that this version is a special case of a 1972 result of Pouzet~\cite{pouzet:un-bel-ordre-da:} (in French; see \cite[Theorem 3.1]{pouzet:applications-of:} for an English description of this result), who established the finite basis property for lwqo classes in the more general context of relational structures (multirelations, in French).
 A proof similar to that below has also been given in the context of graphs by Daligault, Rao, and Thomass\'e~\cite[Proposition 3]{daligault:well-quasi-orde:}.
 For lwqo classes, we strengthen this result later with Theorem~\ref{thm-lwqo-C-lwqo-C+1}.

-\begin{proposition}[Cf.~Pouzet~\cite{pouzet:un-bel-ordre-da:}] Every $2$-wqo (and thus in particular, every lwqo) permutation class is finitely based. \end{proposition} \begin{proof} Suppose that the class $\C$ with basis $B$ is 2-wqo and let $L=\{\circ,\bullet\}$ be a $2$-element antichain.
-By Proposition~\ref{prop-n-wqo-other-poset}, $\C\wr L$ is wqo.
+\begin{proposition}[Cf.~Pouzet~\cite{pouzet:un-bel-ordre-da:}] Every $2$-wqo (and thus in particular, every lwqo) permutation class is finitely based. \end{proposition} \begin{proof} Suppose that the class~$\C$ with basis $B$ is 2-wqo and let $L=\{\circ,\bullet\}$ be a $2$-element antichain, so that~$\C\wr L$ is wqo.